onedata/onedata-documentation/doc/advanced/rest/onezone/overview.md

 Provider specific calls enable for getting global information about the spaces managed by the provider, and some administrative operations which can be used for monitoring or accounting.

-**Privileges management**
-Onezone allows any user to have selected administration privileges for the Onezone service itself, enabling them to view and configure certain aspects of the system.

 **Handle API**
 Onezone provides extensive support for integration with Handle system registration services, including support for DOI and PID identifier assignment services.
 The API